 Sodium Hydrosulphit (Hydroze)- 1-3 g/L

 At 70℃ for 10-15 min.
 The used amount of caustic soda and hydroze may be higher depending on the shades.
-This process is called “Reduction Cleaning”.
+The after-treatment process that is carried out with caustic and hydroze to remove unfixed disperse dyes from the substrate is called “Reduction Cleaning”.

 Dyeing process curve